MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-PSSession.md

 ### -AllowRedirection

 Indicates that this cmdlet allows redirection of this connection to an alternate Uniform Resource Identifier (URI).
-By default, Windows PowerShell does not redirect connections.
+By default, PowerShell does not redirect connections.

 This parameter configures the temporary connection that is created to run a **Get-PSSession** command with the *ConnectionUri* parameter.